Publications

 2023

 • Yang, A., Wilber, M. Q., Manlove, K., Miller, R., Boughton, R., Beasley, J., Northrup, J., Vercauteren, K., Wittemyer, G., Pepin, K. Deriving spatially explicit direct and indirect interaction networks from animal movement data.
-Ecology and Evolution, In press.
+Ecology and Evolution, 12, e9774 link

 • Sheley, W.C., Gray, M. J., Wilber, M. Q., Cray, C., Carter, E. D., Miller, D. L. 2023.
 Electrolyte Imbalances and Dehydration Play a Key Role in Batrachochytrium salamandrivorans Chytridiomycosis.
 Frontiers in Veterinary Science, 9, 1055153 link